uhussai7/diffusionGcnns/README.md

 # diffusionGcnns

-Model to construct gauge equivariant layers in keras for diffusion MRI data.
+Model to construct gauge equivariant layers in pytorch for diffusion MRI data.

 ## Files